What is a Cataract?

-As people age, the lens of the eye becomes “cloudy” or opaque and we call this a cataract.
+As people age, the lens of the eye becomes “cloudy” and we call this a cataract.
 If left untreated, a cataract leads to functional blindness.
-Fortunately there is cataract removal, the most-performed surgery in the U.S. On average, 8,000 cataract surgeries are performed every day.
-Cataract removal is one of the safest procedures, and it provides a high percentage of patients with better vision than they have enjoyed for many years.
-Typically, it is done on an outpatient basis under local anesthesia applied by eye drops.
+Fortunately there is cataract removal, the most-performed surgery in the U.S. Cataract removal is one of the safest procedures, with a 98% success rate.
+Typically, it is done as an outpatient procedure under local anesthesia.
 In the hands of an experienced surgeon, the process should take about 15 minutes to complete.
-Many patients have improved vision immediately after surgery is completed, and are able to see clearly the day after the procedure.
+Many patients have improved vision immediately after surgery is completed, and are able to see clearly the day following the procedure.

 Signs of Cataracts